Agora-wireless/Agora/README.md

 We use command line variables of cmake to switch between emulated RRU and real RRU.
 We use `-DUSE_AGROS` for Faros RRU and Iris UEs, and `-DUSE_UHD` for USRP-based RRU and UEs.

-Currently, Agora only supports uplink with real RRU and UEs.
+Agora supports both uplink and downlink with real RRU and UEs.
+For downlink, a reference node outside the array (and synchronized) is required for reciprocity calibration.
 We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
-Below we describe how to get the uplink demo work.
+Below we describe how to get the uplink and downlink demos working.
  * Rebuild the code on both servers for RRU side the UE side.
     * For Faros RRU and Iris UEs, pass `-DUSE_ARGOS=on -DUSE_UHD=off` to cmake
     * For USRP-based RRU and UEs, pass `-DUSE_ARGOS=off -DUSE_UHD=on` to cmake